features and benefits

 Studies show our phone coaching works

 Quit For Life began 30 years ago as a National Cancer Institute research project to see if phone coaching could help smokers quit.
-Since then, many peer-reviewed journals have published proof that it does.** Participant satisfaction is 95%; 97% would recommend the program.
+Many peer-reviewed journals have published proof it does.** Participant satisfaction is 95 percent and 97 percent would recommend the program.

 Your Quit For Life manager has expertise in programs, policies and best practices that motivate and spur participation throughout the year.
-Our turnkey approach may be customized, and can help you comply with the Affordable Care Act.
+Our turnkey approach may be customized, and can help you comply with applicable regulations.

 Achieve measurable behavior change